-Before the test, your child may get medication to help him or her
+Before the test, your child may get medicine to help him or her

 relax.
-Or, a doctor or nurse may apply medication directly to the eardrum to
+Or a doctor or nurse may apply medicine directly to the eardrum to

 numb the area.
 If there is a lot of earwax, it is removed from the ear before